 SEO and good store design

 Well-designed web sites rank betterMaking your ProductCart-powered store search engine friendly starts with ensuring that the graphical interface that wraps around the dynamic shopping cart content (product pages, category pages, content pages, etc.) is designed correctly and with search engines in mind.
-Please refer to Integrating ProdutCart with your Website for detailed instructions on how to perform such integration.

 Here we will focus on tips and tricks that can make your store’s graphical interface (header.asp and footer.asp files) more search engine friendly.